synackSA/casperjs-php/README.md

 ```

-You can also create you're own snippets to use
+You can also create your own snippets to use
 ```php
 $step = <<<FRAGMENT
 casper.then(function () {